enkore/potstats2/README.rst

 - Database connector: sqlalchemy/psycopg2
 - HTTP adapter: flask

-Public instance lives at http://potstats2.enkore.de/api (no TLS yet, because that would show up in public CT logs).
+Public instance lives at http://potstats2.enkore.de/api/ (no TLS yet, because that would show up in public CT logs).
+That instance has GET-CORS enabled (for now) and thus the API can be used from other origins.

 Setup
 -----